 - If you have to make a reservation, do allow at least an hour before the train departs.
-Some major stations can get really crowded and the reservation line could take quite a while.
+Some larger stations can get really crowded, and the reservation line could take quite a while.

-- Sometimes train doors close 2 to 3 minutes before departure, so don’t expect to come running and enter the train on the very last minute.
+- Sometimes train doors close 2 to 3 minutes before departure, so don’t expect to come running and enter the train at the very last minute.
 Or at least, avoid that situation.

 - When crossing borders, keep your passport accessible, as it will be requested by immigration (that is if the border is not between Schengen countries).